trisulnsm/dinodoc/trisuldocs/docs/ug/ui/module_templates.md

 - Variables: parameters for data that will be used in the module.
 For example Name, Counter Groups, Meters, Keys.

-- Functions: reusable blocks of code that perform specific tasks.
+- Functions: paramateres for reusable blocks of code that perform specific tasks.
 For example Aggregation, Max, Min, Avg.

-- Conditionals: logical statements that control the flow of the module.
+- Conditionals: parameters for logical statements that control the flow of the module.
 For example Key Filter, Inverse Key filter.

 You can create your own module by creating an instance of a module template.
 Select one module template from the list and fill out the required parameters to create a module.